Weaning yourself off over servicing your clients

 Having clear boundaries avoids overservicing clients

-If you have a packaged service, like mine, where you include extras (my business coaching clients can email me and phone me in between meetings) you need to be clear where the boundaries lie.
+If you have a packaged service, like mine, where you include extras (my business mentoring clients can email me and phone me in between meetings) you need to be clear where the boundaries lie.
 For me, clients can’t expect me to answer the phone or email outside of working hours.
 And they know that I’ll press the red button if they call me at the weekend.
 And I tell them in advance when I’m going to be on holiday, so I’m not even tempted to check emails when I’m away enjoying myself.

 If you tell people precisely what they are going to get for their money, then most clients will respect this.
 And the small minority who don’t (there’s always a few who will try it on) will have to accept this.